-The complete classification of two and three Bravais lattices is as follows4.
+The complete classification of two and three Bravais lattices is as follows.
 In two dimensions, there are four lattice systems: square, oblique, hexagonal, and rectangular.
 Of these, the rectangular system supports a subvariety called center rectangular, resulting in a total of five distinct two-dimensional Bravais lattices, shown in Fig. 2.5.

-In three dimensions, there are seven lattice systems: triclinic, monoclinic, orthorhombic, tetragonal, trigonal, hexagonal, and cubic5.
-Of these, monoclinic supports two subvarieties or types (simple and basecentered), orthorhombic four subvarieties (simple, base-centered, body-centered, and face-centered), and cubic three subvarieties (simple, face-centered, and body-centered), amounting to a grand total of 14 three-dimensional Bravais lattices:
+In three dimensions, there are seven lattice systems: triclinic, monoclinic, orthorhombic, tetragonal, trigonal, hexagonal, and cubic.
+Of these, monoclinic supports two subvarieties or types (simple and base-

-4To reinforce one's memory, there is even a song: https://ww3.haverford.edu/physics/songs/bravais.htm.
+$^4$ To reinforce one's memory, there is even a song: https://ww3.haverford.edu/physics/songs/bravais.htm.

-5The systematic enumeration of three-dimensional lattices based on symmetry was first done by M. L. Frankenheim in 1842.
-Frankenheim correctly found there were 32 distinct crystal classes, corresponding to the 32 distinct three-dimensional point groups, but he erred in counting 15 rather than 14 distinct lattices.
-A. L. Bravais, in 1845, was the first to get to 14, and for this he was immortalized.
-The identity of Frankenheim's spurious 15th lattice remains unclear.
+&lt;sup>5The systematic enumeration of three-dimensional lattices based on symmetry was first done by M. L. Frankenheim in 1842.
+Frankenheim correctly found there were 32 distinct crystal classes, corresponding to the 32 distinct three-dimensional point centered), orthorhombic four subvarieties (simple, base-centered, body-centered, and face-centered), and cubic three subvarieties (simple, face-centered, and body-centered), amounting to a grand total of 14 three-dimensional Bravais lattices: